Your Route To Becoming a Teacher

-Most of our PGCEs are available on a one-year full-time basis but many can also be studied flexibly, meaning we can tailor a programme to meet your individual needs and take any existing knowledge and experience into account.
+All of our PGCEs are available on a one-year full-time basis but many can also be studied flexibly, meaning we can tailor a programme to meet your individual needs and take any existing knowledge and experience into consideration.

 Why train to teach at Edge Hill University?

 A centre for teacher training since 1885, Edge Hill’s Faculty of Education is the second largest provider of teacher training in the country and the largest provider of secondary teacher training.
 By choosing Edge Hill for your PGCE, you will be joining a University offering:

 - Outstanding training – Grade 1 ‘Outstanding’ results across all 33 areas covered by the Ofsted Initial Teacher Education inspection, 2011;

 - A stimulating learning environment – based in a £9 million purpose-built Centre of Excellence, comprising a 300-seat lecture theatre, five well-equipped ICT suites, 18 further teaching rooms and a popular lakeside cafe;